Using Release Tags ¶

 is tagged as latest

 at the beginning of each month.
 The release tag indicates the latest stable release.
-This is a sliding tag that marks the stable release for the latest sprint.
+This tag is also a sliding tag that marks the stable release for the latest sprint.
 The latest

 release is characterized by: